- Related Products

-This section allows you to configure EventLog Analyzer according to your IT infrastructure.
-It has three sub-sections, Configuration, Admin Settings, and System Settings.
+This section allows you to configure EventLog Analyzer as per your requirements.
+It has three sub-sections as given below:

-This section consists of various system configuration settings like: Notification Settings, Server Diagnostics, Database Access, Re-branding, NT Service, Connection Settings.
+This section can allow you to configure various settings including Notification Settings, System Diagnostics, Database Access, Re-branding, NT Service, Connection Settings, and Listener Ports.

 This tab allows you to easily add log sources from Devices and Applications.
 It also has the provision to let you import logs from other sources.
 You can add Alert Profiles, Log Filters and create custom Reports from this tab.